ruricolist/overlord/README.md

 5. [Core Lisp][].
 A hygiene-compatible implementation of the Lisp dialect [ISLISP][] (itself a conceptual subset of Common Lisp).
    Shows how to use Overlord to build “language towers.”

+## Overlord as a build system

+Besides a module system, Overlord also offers a general-purpose build system.
+This is a case of what is good for the implementer being good for the user.
+A flexible module system requires an expressive build system.
+This build system is also made available to users of Overlord.

+## Advice for users

+*Overlord is experimental*.
+For the most part, trying to document the API at this stage would be futile.
+Instead, this README discusses the concepts behind Overlord.
+If you’re looking for the current syntax, consult the [test suite](tests.lisp) and the [files it uses](tests/).

+(If you are interested in reading the code, the substance is in [impl.lisp](impl.lisp); the rest is support.)

+Before loading Overlord, it would be a good idea to make sure you are running the latest version of [ASDF][].

+Note that, to run the test suite, you will need to download [Core Lisp][], and, if not on Windows, you must have the `touch` program in your search path.
+(On Windows, Powershell is used instead).

+When I say “experimental”, I mean it.
+Anything may change at any time.
+This code is not ready for use.
+It may not even be ready for release.

 # Overlord vs. ASDF